Join us for what the Guardian calls "the most exciting show in Britain this autumn", as Anselm Kiefer takes over our Main Galleries.

 Handheld audio guide

 Go at your own pace while discovering much more about the context and motivations behind the works on show, with commentary from the curator.
 You can pre-order your guide when booking tickets online.
-Book now.

 Three Academicians' views